madgicaltechdom/digital-ocean-to-aws-eks/GitLab Container Registry/README.md

 By following the steps outlined in this readme file and embracing a container-native approach, teams can unlock the full potential of modern application development on AWS.

-Thank you for Reading !! 🙌🏻😁📃, see you in the next blog.🤘

-The end ✌🏻

 ## License

 This project is licensed under the MIT License.